cryptocrowdclub/Dextro-masternode-docker/README.md

 ETH :

-and ofcourse thanks go to the original script at: https://github.com/CryptoHawaii-com/pepecoin-Dockerfiles
+and ofcourse
+thanks go:
+-to the original script at: https://github.com/CryptoHawaii-com/pepecoin-Dockerfiles -https://github.com/kwiksand.
+This container uses the cryptocoin-base container (https://quay.io/repository/kwiksand/cryptocoin-base) which installs ubuntu and all the bitcoin build dependencies (miniupnp, berkelyDB 4.8, system build tools, etc)